 The Western approach to the aesthetic qualities of landscape has been fashioned by various strands of influence.
 Classical Hellenistic and Roman influences emerged again during the Renaissance and later periods.
 And from Christian theology developed the teleological view or natural theology of nature and landscape that together with the classical influence, dominated until the 17th and 18th centuries.

 The 18th century saw intense speculation about aesthetics in Europe, with major changes resulting in cultural attitudes to aesthetic objects.
 The 19th century was the great age of aesthetic theory, when German philosophy dominated on the Continent and in England.
-Darwinian evolutionary theory created a new perspective of nature and landscape, diminishing the teleological influence and greatly expanding the search for understanding physical phenomena in every field of science.
+Darwinian evolutionary theory created a new perspective of nature and landscape, virtually extinguishing the teleological influence and greatly expanding the search for understanding physical phenomena in every field of science.
 And finally, the 20th century saw these many strands combining in a synthesis of influences, added to by various strands of its own including the appreciation of wilderness and of the environment in a non-utilitarian sense.

 The Western view of landscapes that predominates is not the only way by which to view landscapes.
 For countless generations, traditional societies have developed very sophisticated and complex interpretations of the landscapes around them.
-In this chapter, four such interpretations are examined from the Australian Aborigine, New Zealand Māori, the traditional Chinese, and the Tibetan.
+Four such interpretations are examined from the Australian Aborigine, New Zealand Māori, the traditional Chinese, and the Tibetan.
 These are examples of traditional societies in which landscapes are viewed in symbolic terms, their physical features being taken to represent other entities such as ancestral beings and deities or philosophical concepts.
 The examples exhibit a little of the richness of human interaction and interpretation of landscapes of which the Western view is but one view.

 Humans have long asked the questions like “what is beauty?”, ” why is a scene beautiful?”, “what is the nature of the aesthetic experience?”
 Questions of aesthetics have occupied many philosophers, although less so today than in the past.
 Landscape is but one of many aesthetic objects.These include music, art, sculpture, human faces, architecture, poetry and natural objects.
 Philosophers seek to identify the common principles operating on and determining the nature of the aesthetic experience.

-This paper examines approaches to the way humans view the world through their eyes, the basis of perception.
+Here we examine approaches to the way humans view the world through their eyes, the basis of perception.
 It commences with an historical briefing followed by a review of visual perception mechanism and models and then summarizes environmental psychological approaches to perception.
 The contemporary contributions of environmental psychology to perception are reviewed.

 GESTALT PSYCHOLOGY & AESTHETICS